Kernix13/rural-homestead/livable-sheds-notes.md

 <h2 id="shed-conversions">10. <a href="https://www.ncshedconversions.com/sheds">Shed conversions</a></h2>

-- Shed are sold with finished on the outside but unfinished on the interior where you can see the interior studs
+- Sheds are sold finished on the outside but unfinished on the interior where you can see the interior studs
 - **What to look for**:
   - 2×4 construction,
   - a strong floor, good venting,